 K&W’s aggressive leadership has put it at the helm of some of today’s most important civil cases, including:

-- Representation of the State of Louisiana against British Petroleum and co-Defendants for natural resource damages and economic losses from the Deepwater Horizon oil spill;
+- Representing the State of Louisiana against British Petroleum and co-Defendants for natural resource damages and economic losses from the Deepwater Horizon oil spill;

 - Leading the multi-district litigation against generic drug manufacturers for their version of Wellbutrin XL, the first “inferior generic” case of its kind;

-- Representation of the State of Louisiana against GlaxoSmithKline for its violations of Louisiana’s Medical Assistance Programs Integrity Laws and Unfair Trade Practices and Consumer Protection Laws regarding its drug Avandia;
+- Representing the State of Louisiana against GlaxoSmithKline for its violations of Louisiana’s Medical Assistance Programs Integrity Laws and Unfair Trade Practices and Consumer Protection Laws regarding its drug Avandia;

-- Representation of the State of Louisiana against Abbott Laboratories, et al. for violations of Louisiana’s Medical Assistance Programs Integrity Laws and Unfair Trade Practices and Consumer Protection Laws regarding its drug Depakote®;
+- Representing the State of Louisiana against Abbott Laboratories, et al. for violations of Louisiana’s Medical Assistance Programs Integrity Laws and Unfair Trade Practices and Consumer Protection Laws regarding its drug Depakote®;

 - Leading the multi-district antitrust class action against Cox Communications for its illegal tying actions, as associated with its lease of set-top boxes; and

-- Representation of the State of New Jersey against Exxon for decades of natural resource damages to the State’s wetlands and waterways by refining activities.
+- Representing the State of New Jersey against Exxon for decades of natural resource damages to the State’s wetlands and waterways by refining activities.